Account

 As a Customer Care rep for All About Learning Press, I think I have one of the best jobs in the world – talking to other moms about teaching their kids how to read and spell.

 Moms often ask me what a typical day with AAS is like.
-I thought it might be helpful to show what happens in our homeschool and give you a peek inside our lessons.
+I thought it might be helpful to show how we used All About Spelling in our homeschool and our typical lessons!

-Right now we’re in Level 6, and a step (lesson) usually takes us a week to complete.
+Here’s my son when he was in Level 6.
+A step (lesson) usually took us a week to complete.
 (In the early days, a step often took only 1-3 days.
-We went through Level 1 in about three weeks because my kids were older and already had all the words memorized – they just needed to learn the concepts.)
+We went through Level 1 in about three weeks because my kids were older and already had all the words memorized — they just needed to learn the concepts.)

 Day 1: Review and New Teaching